Green News & Opinion

 The Chicago Department of Aviation (CAD) has hired a herd of goats to provide sustainable vegetation management at O’Hare International Airport.
 The city’s department of aviation awarded a $100,000 contract to Central Commissary Holdings, which owns the small grazing herd and operates several restaurants including Chicago’s ... keep reading

-Written by Environmental Leader this month, about Agriculture & Food, Corporate Citizenship, Farming, Food, Innovation, Tourism, Travel
+Written by Environmental Leader in May, about Agriculture & Food, Corporate Citizenship, Farming, Food, Innovation, Tourism, Travel

 World Bank Sounds Alarm on Climate Change